-Click on the link below to view the January 2019 schedule.
+Click on the link below to see the schedule for May’s classes:

 Effective October 29, 2018 the hours of the Community Centre will change as follows: